JacopoMangiavacchi/azmlops/README.md

 > Advise: the main python script file and the optional other python files used for the experiment should be saved in a specific folder.

-## How AML Experiment connect to data
+## How an AML Experiment connect to data

 When executing Experiments and Pipelines AML has the capacity to mount on Compute engines, independently if VM or Cluster, a virtual file system extension that connect through the Linux FUSE kernel module to any configurable Azure Blob Storage.